granthale/wip-book/content/Notes/Piotr's 20 rules of knowledge formulation.md

 13. **Refer to other memories**
 	- This can be done to actively combat the interference phenomenon
 	- (e.g. adj: shamelessly humble and supplicant  → cringing)
+		- These words are something that he's already memorized
 14. **Personalize and provide examples**
 	- Use these examples to provide better imagery and less interference
 	- (e.g., Soft bed without arms or back? (like the one at Robert’s parents) → divan)